Cleaning Best Practices for the Arcade Industry

 In order to ensure customer and employee safety, it is recommended that machines are cleaned and sanitized on a regular basis, especially components that are touched frequently like buttons and knobs.

 The CDC has provided the following guidance on cleaning and sanitizing equipment:

 • Wear disposable gloves and face masks to clean and disinfect machines.

 • Disposable gloves should be discarded after each cleaning.

 • If reusable gloves are used, those gloves should be dedicated for cleaning and disinfection of surfaces for COVID-19 and should not be used for other purposes.

 • Clean hands immediately after gloves are removed.
-Cleaning refers to the removal of germs, dirt and impurities from surfaces.
+Cleaning refers to the removal of germs, dirt, and impurities from surfaces.
 It does not kill germs, but removing them, lowers their numbers and the risk of spreading infection.

 • Disinfecting refers to using chemicals, for example, EPA-registered disinfectants to kill germs on surfaces.
 This process does not necessarily clean dirty surfaces or remove germs, but killing germs on a surface after cleaning, it can further lower the risk of spreading infection.

 • Consider a monthly spray disinfectant and an antimicrobial surface coating service.